anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Parameters" registry per the {{RFC6690}} procedure.

     Attribute Value: brski.jp
-    Description: This BRSKI resource type is used to query and return the supported BRSKI (CoAP over DTLS) port of the constrained Join Proxy.
+    Description: This BRSKI resource type is used to query and return the supported BRSKI resources of the constrained Join Proxy.
     Reference: [this document]

     Attribute Value: brski.rjp
-    Description: This BRSKI resource type is used to query and return the supported BRSKI JPY protocol port of the Registrar.
+    Description: This BRSKI resource type is used for the constrained Join Proxy to query and return Join Proxy specific BRSKI resources of a Registrar.
     Reference: [this document]

 ## service name and port number registry {#dns-sd-spec}